faisalajaradat/SpaceOS/TCShell/docs/docs.md

 ## Spatial Types

 The ability to natively describe and operate on spatial types is the primary motive for TCShell.
+These features enable the developper to build both physical and virtual autonomous systems in an expressive and scalable way.

 ### Spaces